Jdoescoding/ASG1/README.md

 I created this to better visualize my website and also understand how it will look before I start creating it.

+# Features
+The navigational bar allows users to go through the website and refer to the pages with relative ease.

+The images are used to allow users to have a better idea of what they are buying before they buy the product

+The "Add file" box allows users to add a receipt for their product for verification

+# Potential Features to add in the future
+Video to showcase more of the company

+Animation while the pages are loading

 # Technologies used

 I used HTML and CSS to create my website.
 I also got some help from websites like w3schools.